Our evening shows all take place at the Mercure Bewdley Heath Hotel, Abberley Road, Bewdley from 8:00 pm

 Performing a rare full band show, Carol is looking forward to rocking out with her army of amazing musicians.

 The Tom Robinson Band appear as part of a short and exclusive tour to mark the 40th anniversary of 2-4-6-8 Motorway in October 2017.

-Tom Robinson is now a popular radio presenter as well as a touring musician and he pays tribute to the original Tom Robinson Band by performing the entire Power In The Darkness album with a classic four piece line-up including Tom himself on bass and lead vocals.
+Tom Robinson is now a popular and influential radio presenter as well as a touring musician and he pays tribute to the original Tom Robinson Band by performing the entire Power In The Darkness album with a classic four piece line-up including Tom himself on bass and lead vocals.

 Who runs the world?
 Fifty-something women, apparently.
 Dead Ringers star, Jan Ravens takes to the road with her well-loved impressions of Theresa May, Nicola Sturgeon, Diane Abbott, Hillary Clinton and many others, including Kirsty Wark, Lyse Doucet and Fiona Bruce.

 Why, she asks, are women perceived as ‘difficult’, when we are just being decisive, ambitious and tenacious?
 Well, come on, why?
 Jan has been seen, and contributed across the satirical spectrum, on shows such as Newsnight, The Daily Politics, Mock the Week, QI, Question Time, Today and PM.

 Modern, topical, with a fresh satirical twist -Telegraph.

 A brilliantly funny woman in her prime - Kirsty Wark

 Robert Arthur Davies Ltd and Bob and Anne Hill